dockersamples/global-2018-hol/mta-dotnet/README.md

   "$($env:dtrDomain)/dockersamples/mta-dev-signup-homepage:v1"
 ```

 Next you need to create an organization to group image repositories for the images you want to store.
-First click on the `DTR` button the left side bar and log into DTR using the same `admin` credentials in the Session Information panel (**ignore the security warnings - the lab environment uses self-signed HTTPS certificates**).
+First click on the `DTR` button the left sidebar and log into DTR using the same `admin` credentials in the Session Information panel (**ignore the security warnings - the lab environment uses self-signed HTTPS certificates**).

 Click on the _Organizations_ link on the left-hand navigation, and then the _New organization_ button: